-Best Typeform Alternatives in 2026 — Free and Unlimited
+Best Typeform Alternatives in 2026: Free and Unlimited

-Best Typeform Alternatives in 2026 — Free and Unlimited
+Best Typeform Alternatives in 2026: Free and Unlimited

-Typeform is known for beautiful, one-question-at-a-time forms and high completion rates.
-But the free plan often caps at 10 responses per month, and conditional logic or analytics can require a paid plan.
-If you’re looking for Typeform alternatives or a free Typeform alternative (including Tally alternative–style tools) that stay free with unlimited responses and core features included, this guide compares your best options and what to look for.
-For more comparisons, see our guides to the best free form builder for surveys, JotForm alternatives, and Google Forms alternative.
+Typeform sets the bar for one-question-at-a-time forms and high completion rates.
+The free plan caps at 10 responses per month, and conditional logic or analytics sit on paid plans.
+If you want a free Typeform alternative (or a Tally alternative) that stays free with unlimited responses and core features, this guide compares your options.
+For deeper comparisons, see our guides to the best free form builder for surveys, JotForm alternatives, Google Forms alternative, 5 free tools to get past Google Forms limits, and AntForms free form builder.

 Why people look for Typeform alternatives

-• Response limits — Free plans cap submissions (e.g. 10 or 100 per form), then push you to upgrade.
+• Response limits: Free plans cap submissions (e.g. 10 or 100 per form), then push you to upgrade.
 Campaigns and feedback forms hit the ceiling fast.

-A good Typeform alternative keeps the core workflow—build, share, collect, analyze—without artificial caps or paywalls on logic and analytics.
+A good Typeform alternative keeps the core workflow (build, share, collect, analyze) without artificial caps or paywalls on logic and analytics.

 What to look for in a Typeform alternative

-• Conditional logic — Show or skip questions based on answers so surveys stay relevant and short.
+• Conditional logic: show or skip questions based on answers so surveys stay relevant and short.

-• Rich question types — Text, choice, date, NPS, scale, star rating, file upload, signature, matrix.
+• Rich question types: text, choice, date, NPS, scale, star rating, file upload, signature, matrix.

-• Share by link — No login required for respondents.
+• Share by link: no login required for respondents.

-• Mobile-friendly — Works well on phones and tablets.
+• Mobile-friendly: works on phones and tablets.

 Typeform alternatives compared: feature matrix